Skip to content

 Car (Considerably The Best Way)

-Hawaii’s Big Island is quite large, and the best attraction sites are spread out along the several coasts of the island, a lot of which are not accessible by bus services.
+Hawaii’s Big Island is quite large, and the best attractions are spread along its several coasts, many of which are inaccessible by bus services.
 Therefore, the best way to get around it affordably and conveniently is by car.

 You can easily pick up a rental car at the Kona International Airport (KOA) or the Hilo International Airport (ITO).
 Some hotels also offer car rental services.
-However, it is essential to note that some rental agencies will ask you to avoid some of the rough roads such as Saddle Road.
-If you would rather have a local do the driving so you can focus on the sightseeing, you can sign up for one of the many tourist tours available in the island.
+However, it is essential to note that some rental agencies will ask you to avoid rough roads such as Saddle Road.
+If you would rather have a local do the driving so you can focus on the sightseeing, you can sign up for one of the many tourist tours available on the island.

 Taxi

-Taxis, although comfortable, are not the most affordable way to move around the island, even by tourist standards as the meter starts at around $3.
-Taxis are also quite easy to get by, you can’t just flag one in the middle of the road.
+Taxis, although comfortable, are not the most affordable way to travel around the island, even by tourist standards, as the meter starts at around $3.
+Taxis are also quite accessible; you can’t just flag one in the middle of the road.
 The best place to find them is around either airport; otherwise, you can ask your hotel to help you call for one.
 Uber service is also operational on the Big Island, however, still not as affordable as renting a car if you would like to navigate freely around the island.

 Bus

-Buses are the most affordable option to get around Hawaii’s Big Island as the bus rate starts at $2 (cash only) and kids ages 4 and younger ride for free.
-However, buses are only convenient in case you were not planning to venture off on your own too far from your hotel as the island’s bus system does not make regular stops at all the tourist attraction sites.
+Buses are the most affordable option around Hawaii’s Big Island as the bus rate starts at $2 (cash only), and kids ages four and younger ride for free.
+However, buses are only convenient if you are not planning to venture off on your own too far from your hotel, as the island’s bus system does not make regular stops at all the tourist attraction sites.
 The bus schedule is also not the most convenient, some routes are only services Monday through Friday.

 Helicopter

-Of course, this is not exactly a viable means of transportation, it is more of an adventure opportunity.
-Although it is quite a costly splurge, taking a helicopter ride over the island is a great way to see the magnificent sights of Hawaii’s Big Island, especially the rides over the island’s active volcanoes, and the valley tours through the Kohala or Hamakua coasts.
+Of course, this is not exactly a viable means of transportation; it is more of an adventure opportunity.
+Although it is a pretty costly splurge, taking a helicopter ride over the island is a great way to see the magnificent sights of Hawaii’s Big Island, especially the rides over the island’s active volcanoes and the valley tours through the Kohala or Hamakua coasts.

 Where to stay in Hawaii – The Big Island